Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 --out out/matrix.json

-#### control: summary.signal != "tier_dependent_spec" — reason to explain the discrepancy in validation.md or move to precedents.md
+#### control: summary.signal != "tier_dependent_spec" — a reason to explain the discrepancy in validation.md or to record it in precedents.md

-On a production project, this output is backed by scripts/tribunal_matrix.py — it replaces judge() with real qwen -p calls with different roles in the prompt, but the artifact interface (summary.signal, pairs[*].verdict, pairs[*].cases[*].reasons) remains the same.
-If the matrix in the textbook outputs a discrepancy — exit 1, and in smoke_all.sh this is wrapped in expect_fail: the discrepancy here is the target educational signal, not a failure.
+In a production project, behind this output is scripts/tribunal_matrix.py — it swaps judge() for real qwen -p calls with different roles in the prompt, but the artifact interface (summary.signal, pairs[*].verdict, pairs[*].cases[*].reasons) stays the same.
+If the matrix in the textbook produces a discrepancy, the exit code is 1, and in smoke_all.sh it is wrapped in expect_fail: a discrepancy here is a target learning signal, not a failure.

-Formulate strict evidentiary requirements for the Verifier, not a general request to "check the solution."
-There are three: hook logs, JSON Schema compliance, and formal Given/When/Then scenarios.
+Formulate strict evidence requirements for the Verifier, not a generic "check the solution" request.
+There are three of them: hook logs, JSON Schema compliance, and formal Given/When/Then scenarios.

 PreToolUse logs show which tool calls were allowed or blocked before execution.
-PostToolUse logs fix the actual result, exit code, diff checksum, and event reference in evidence.
+PostToolUse logs record the actual result, the exit code, the diff checksum, and a link to the event in the evidence.

-JSON Schema closes the class of errors where the agent generates convincing text but violates the data contract.
+JSON Schema closes a class of errors in which an agent generates convincing text but violates the data contract.
 Examples of such violations:

-• parameter type changes from integer to string;
+• a parameter type changes from integer to string;

-Given/When/Then scenarios add causal checking: under what initial conditions is the action allowed, what event triggers it, and what observable result must confirm safety.
+Given/When/Then scenarios add causal checking: under which preconditions an action is allowed, which event triggers it, and which observable result must confirm safety.

 flowchart TD